coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 There is a small amount of application-specific Javascript.
 This is written in Javascript, not CoffeeScript; it's only a small amount of Javascript, and far more people know basic Javascript instead of CoffeeScript.

 When adding or changing functionality, please include new tests for them as part of your contribution.
-The system uses minitest.
+We are using minitest.

 ## How to check proposed changes before submitting them